tomgxz/Kraken/REPORT.md

   <img alt="URL Navigation diagram" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-urlnavigation.svg?raw=true" height="512"/>

   The different nodes are colour coded based on the permission required to access those pages.
 If a user does not have the required permission, the user will be redirected to the nearest parent node that the user has access to.
-If they are signed out, most of the pages will redirect the user to the Login page.
+Most pages will redirect the user to the Login page if they are signed out.
 The colour coding is as such:
-  - Green: Any user can access this page, and they do not need to be signed in; it is public.
+  - Green: Any user can access this page and does not need to be signed in; it is public.
-  - Orange: You need to be logged in to access this page.
-This mostly relates to account-based pages such as the settings menu or creating a new site.
+  - Orange: The user needs to be logged in to access this page.
+This mainly relates to account-based pages such as the settings menu or creating a new site.
-  - Red: You need to be the owner of this website, or have sufficient permissions granted by the owner.
+  - Red: You need to be the owner of this website or have sufficient permissions granted by the owner.
 This only applies to the user websites that are set to private.

 <br><br><br><br>
 <br>